jcraigk/phishin/README.md

 ** React TODO
  * track context dropdowns
     * share from timestamp
- * remove data-theme="light" (and maybe bulma entirely)
- * If you play a show and navigate to a new show, it resets the playlist
  * admin note and incomplete at top of show
  * should sidebar go below on main page (and others?)
  * ensure searching for "oct 29" works, also "dec 31 2023", "december 31, 2023"